 - We can model boundaries and respectful behavior.
 We can ask before touching others.
 We can allow others their privacy when dressing, bathing, or using the bathroom.
 We can say “no” when we need to, and listen when someone says “no” to us.
 We can watch for teachable moments on television or in the news, and then talk with our children about the importance of treating others with respect.
 We can condemn violence in any form.

 Sexuality is a wonderful part of life when it is portrayed with respect and in a developmentally appropriate way.
 Children look to us to keep them safe and to explain the sexualized messages they see, but don’t understand.
-Puberty: The Wonder Years includes lessons that enhance parent-child communication and teach media literacy.
+Puberty: The Wonder Years includes lessons that enhance parent-child communication and teach personal safety and media literacy.
 Together, we can help children develop the skills they need to be safe and healthy.

 Puberty: The Wonder Years is very committed to…